 This psychiatrist recommended a number of STARR Practices to “re-center” Donnie’s central nervous system.
 He began by teaching him various integrative breathing practices and even took him through Cognitive Behavioral Training sessions, to help him “replace” some of these negative thoughts he’d been having since childhood.
 Progress certainly came over time, but through practice and meeting with this doctor regularly, Donnie is now feeling much better.
 He’s enjoying life as a civil engineer, still in Tennessee, though he has a place of his own.
 He still “falls back” and gets overwhelmed every so often.
 However, he’s able to better notice the signs now, and do more of these practices which he knows provide a good baseline for him to feel the best he can, given his circumstances.

-Learn STARR Practices that can help those of us with Depression:
+Learn STARR Exercises that can help those of us with Depression: